newtronahmed/musica/readme.md

 # Music Player
-Follow this link :point_right Musica(https://newtronahmed-musica.netlify.app)
+Follow this link :point_right: Musica(https://newtronahmed-musica.netlify.app)

 ## Welcome to the Music Player web app!
 This app allows you to:
 1. Play and pause songs